Summer Camp Series Information

 Ready for the best summer ever?
 We are your child’s summer camp destination.
-Our camp themes include art, theatre, sports, nature and science – so we’re sure to have something for everyone!
+Our camp themes include art, theatre, sports, nature and science.
+Whether you want to head to Chillville, make an I.M.P.A.C.T., join the Outdoor Explorers, find Success on Stage, or Move to Improve – we have the perfect camp for you!

-We can’t wait for your child to join us in our Summer Camp Series for 2019.
-Let’s have some fun!
+We can’t wait for your child to join us in our Summer Camp Series .
+Let’s have some fun and play on!

 Adventures in Art